Seeed-Studio/Wio_Link_Android_App/README.md

 # Wio Link Android App
 For Wio IOT Server, it have:
-- Enable network for Wio board
+- Enable network for Wio device
+- Display your online/offline Wio device
-- Add or remove the Grove for Wio board
+- Add or remove the Grove for Wio device
 - Update firmware for board
 - Test the available Grove Sensor/Trigger APIs